 AUM: Advisor has $27 billion Assets Under Management (AUM) as of 9/30/22, $23 billion as of 3/31/22 and 1/31/22, $22.79 billion as of 12/31/21, $21 billion as of 12/1/21, $20.01 billion as of 10/29/21, $19.8 billion as of 10/01/21, $15.12 billion as of 8/31/21, $14.82 billion as of 7/31/21, $13.8 billion as of 6/30/21, $13.3 billion as of 4/30/21, $12 billion as of 12/31/20, $11.2 billion as of 11/10/20, $10.6 billion as of 9/22/20, and $10.2 billion AUM as of 8/10/20.

 Liquidity Events & Liquidity Planning: Cresset provides advisory services to clients including pre-sale and post-sale liquidity event planning, business exit planning, business transition, and succession planning.

 True Fiduciary® Standards: Please note that the Advisor has affiliations, through common ownership and/or control, with other registered investment advisors, registered financial service institutions, and pooled investment vehicles.
 The Advisor may recommend its affiliates’ products and services to clients.
-The True Fiduciary® Standards have been adopted by the Advisor and not its affiliated entities.
+The True Fiduciary® Standards have been adopted by the Advisor.
 In no event is a client obligated to use affiliates’ services or purchase products.

 Rankings and Awards: